LilJing/pose-assisted-collaboration/README.md

 cd ./pose
 python main.py --env PoseEnv-v1 --shared-optimizer --workers 12
 ```
 The best parameters of the network will be saved in corresponding `logs` dir.

-### Trained models
-Our trained best models which can be used directly are in ./models;

-The trained vision-based controller model is Vision-model-best.dat and the pose-based controller model is Pose-model-best.dat.

 ## Evaluation

 There are two environments for evaluation, _Garden_ and _Urban Tree_.

 We provide the pre-trained model in `.models/`.
+The trained vision-based controller model is `Vision-model-best.dat` and the pose-based controller model is `Pose-model-best.dat`.

 Run our model on _Garden_:
 ```